Solstad Offshore: History

-The company has offices in Skudeneshavn (Norway), Aberdeen (United Kingdom), Singapore (Singapore), Macae and Rio de Janeiro (Brazil) and Perth (Australia).
+The company has offices in Skudeneshavn (Norway), Aberdeen (United Kingdom), Singapore (Singapore), Macaé and Rio de Janeiro (Brazil) and Perth (Australia).

 In June 2017, Solstad Offshore merged with Farstad Shipping and Deep Sea Supply to become Solstad Farstad.

 In October 2018, the company's name was changed to Solstad Offshore ASA.

+In March 2023 Solstad Offshore sold the Solstad PSV fleet of 37 vessels to Tidewater, the remaining fleet of 40 CSV and AHTS vessels remained under Solstad Offshore.